kerolloskromer/VoiceNotes/README.md

-Sample android app written in kotlin demonstrating playing audio files/urls in recyclerview with smooth scrolling by maintaing all states while recyling views and releasing media player when its job is done to maintain memory.
+Sample android app written in kotlin demonstrating playing audio files/urls in RecyclerView with smooth scrolling by maintaining all states while recycling views and releasing media player when its job is done to maintain memory.

 ## Report Bug / Issue / Improvement